Occupational Therapy

 After the assessment, we will tailor individual programmes to your needs and include specific goals to be achieved.
 These programmes are continually monitored and evaluated.

-We are happy to carry out home visits which are designed to assess your function in your own environment and establish any needs for equipment, adaptations, or further rehabilitation.
+We are happy to carry out home or work visits which are designed to assess your function in your own environment and establish any needs for equipment, adaptations, or further rehabilitation.

-May involve splinting to improve function, positioning, comfort or hygiene, as well as hand exercise programmes to improve hand function.
+This may involve splinting to improve function, positioning, comfort or hygiene, as well as designing tailored hand exercise programmes and functional electrical stimulation (FES) programmes to improve hand function.

 Joint Sessions